Sixth Form: Programme of Study

 Other non-qualification activities:

-In 2023, an improved enrichment programme has been offered.
-Students have the opportunity to either complete additional qualifications in Sports Leadership and Financial Studies or participate in a range of activities such as creative marketing, music/singing for fun, applied maths, study skills, recreational sport, ethics and debating.
+In 2024, an improved enrichment programme has been offered.
+Students have the opportunity to either complete additional qualifications in Sports Leadership or Extended Project or participate in a range of activities such as Music, Cooking for enjoyment, Sport and Fitness, Finance, Culture and Community on a rotation basis.
+This in order to help prepare students for the next steps in their lives.